polterguy/rosetta/README.md

 **Chrome|Linux**, to only accept requests from Google Chrome, or some sort of Linux installation.

+### Turn OFF non-SSL traffic

+With Rosetta, you can also completely turn of non-SSL traffic, by setting the *"port"* property, in your configuration file, to **-1**.
+This prevents all traffic to your web server, that is not secured through SSL.

 ### Upgrade-Insecure-Requests

 Although it is not a part of the standard yet, Rosetta support automatic upgrading of